 Furnaces are used for heating purposes.
 They are used to heat up substances such as metals, iron, ores etcetera which are to be reshaped or modeled.
-They are basically used in providing high temperatures for industrial works.
+They are basically used in providing high temperatures for industrial work.
 Generally, there are four (4) popular types of furnaces.
-They are; natural gas furnace, oil furnace, electric furnace, and propane furnace.
-However, across the web, there are over fifteen (15) kinds of furnaces such as the electric arc furnace, crucible furnaces, vacuum furnaces, induction furnaces, roller hearth furnaces, bogie hearth furnaces, rotary furnace, muffle furnace, sealed quench furnace, conveyor belt furnace, pit furnaces, pusher furnace, cupola furnaces, and gas furnaces etcetera.
+They are; natural gas furnaces, oil furnaces, electric furnaces, and propane furnaces.
+However, across the web, there are over fifteen (15) kinds of furnaces such as the electric arc furnace, crucible furnaces, vacuum furnaces, induction furnaces, roller hearth furnaces, bogie hearth furnaces, rotary furnaces, muffle furnaces, sealed quench furnace, conveyor belt furnace, pit furnaces, pusher furnace, cupola furnaces, and gas furnaces etcetera.

 It is a fact that these furnaces have their own special and unique purposes and usages; nevertheless, distinguishing these furnaces based on the heat temperature each generates is not a bad idea in determining which kind or type is suitable for one’s purpose.
 Based on the foregoing, the electric furnace tops all other kinds of furnaces as its industrial arc could generate a heat temperature of over 1800°C, and its laboratory units could exceed a temperature of 3000°C due to the fact that it works with a constant supply of electricity for raising and generating its temperature.
 The electric furnace is commonly used in melting alloys, that is metallic substances of two or more elements as either compounds or solutions.